Network security

 When using Buildkite hosted agents, be aware of the following network security considerations:

-Since the infrastructure of Buildkite hosted agents is shared among all Buildkite customers, the IP address ranges for Buildkite hosted agents originate from a common source, and could be shared between different customers' configured hosted agents.
+• Since the infrastructure of Buildkite hosted agents is shared across Buildkite customers, the IP address ranges for Buildkite hosted agents originate from a common source, and could be shared between different customers' configured hosted agents.

-Buildkite Agents (regardless of whether they are part of a Buildkite hosted or self-hosted environment and architecture) connect to the Buildkite platform through regular public internet connections using HTTPS, through allowlisted IP addresses.
+• Buildkite Agents (regardless of whether they are part of a Buildkite hosted or self-hosted environment and architecture) connect to the Buildkite platform over regular public internet connections using HTTPS.

-Buildkite hosted agents are capable of providing secure build environments that is suitable for building most customers' products, as hosted agents can be more convenient and less expensive to manage than self-hosted agents.
-However, for organizations building products with strict security requirements, the recommendation is to use self-hosted agents to build these products.
+Buildkite hosted agents are capable of providing a secure build environment that is suitable for building most customers' products, as hosted agents can be more convenient, less expensive to manage, and more secure than self-hosted agents, especially for customers without dedicated security teams.
+For organizations building products where a zero-trust build environment and infrastructure is required, the recommendation is to use self-hosted agents to build these products.

-Therefore, for the sake of convenience, cost and security, your organization may consist of a blended build environment, where some products are built using Buildkite hosted agents, and other products (where strict networking segmentation is required) are built using Buildkite Agents configured in your own self-hosted environments.
+Therefore, for the sake of convenience, cost and security, your organization may require a blended build environment, where some products are built using Buildkite hosted agents, and other products (where zero-trust build infrastructure segmentation is required) are built using Buildkite Agents configured in your own self-hosted environments.
 Such a setup allows you to:

 While Buildkite Agents themselves do not require VPN software (because the agents communicate with the Buildkite platform over HTTPS), your internal systems can be protected behind VPN or firewall rules that only allow connections from allowlisted IP ranges.